alan-turing-institute/data-safe-haven/CONTRIBUTING.md

 Please note that the plan is to make the contents of this repository openly available by the end of 2018.
 Please be considerate of the content you add and use professional and inclusive language at all times.

 As we're working in a private repository you may not be able to see the repository if you aren't signed in.
 So if you see a 404 page and you're confident you have the correct url, go back to [github.com](https://github.com) to make sure that you're signed into your account.

-### Who's involved
+### Who's involved in the project

 The private repositories in the Alan Turing Institute [GitHub organisation](https://github.com/alan-turing-institute) are set such that only named collaborators can see the work we do.
 (Another option for private repositories is to allow all members of the organisation but *not* public members to see all projects owned by the organisation.)
 Therefore it is sometimes nice to know **who** you're working with on the project (which is oddly difficult to do if you aren't an administrator on the project!)

 (Additionally some users have GitHub IDs that make it a little difficult to know who they are in real life!
 Hopefully this table will help you put names to faces and IDs :sparkles:)